Aleksander Kwaśniewski: Presidency (1995–2005)

 In an often bitter campaign, Kwaśniewski won the presidential election in 1995, collecting 51.7 percent of votes in the run-off, against 48.3 percent for the incumbent, Lech Wałęsa, the former Solidarity leader.
-Kwaśniewski's campaign slogans were "Let's choose the future" (Wybierzmy przyszłość) and "A Poland for all" (Wspólna Polska).
+Kwaśniewski's campaign slogans were "Let's choose the future" (Wybierzmy przyszłość) and "Poland for all" (Wspólna Polska).

 Political opponents disputed his victory and produced evidence to show that he had lied about his education in registration documents and public presentations.
 There was also some mystery over his graduation from university.
 A law court confirmed that Kwaśniewski had lied about his record—and this did not come to light until after the election—but did not penalise him for it.
 Kwaśniewski took the presidential oath of office on 23 December 1995.
 Later the same day, he was sworn in as Commander-in-Chief of the Armed Forces at the Warszawa First Fighter Wing, in Mińsk Mazowiecki.

 His political course resembled that of Wałęsa's in several key respects, such as the pursuit of closer ties to the European Union and NATO.
 Kwaśniewski also continued the transition to a market economy and the privatization of state-owned enterprises, although with less energy than his predecessor.

-Hoping to be seen as "the president of all Poles", including his political opponents, he quit the Social Democratic Party after the election.
-Later, he formed a coalition with the rightist government of Jerzy Buzek with few major conflicts and on several occasions, he stood against movements of the Democratic Left Alliance government of Leszek Miller.
+Hoping to be seen as "the president of all Poles", including his political opponents, he resigned from the SLD after the election.
+Every Polish president since then has renounced formal ties with their party upon taking office.
+Later, he formed a coalition with the rightist government of Jerzy Buzek with few major conflicts and on several occasions, he stood against movements of the SLD government of Leszek Miller.
 At one moment, support for Kwaśniewski reached as high as 80% in popularity polls; most of the time it was over 50%.

 In 1997, the Polish newspaper Zycie reported that Kwaśniewski had met former KGB officer Vladimir Alganov at the Baltic sea resort Cetniewo in 1994.
 First Kwaśniewski denied ever meeting Alganov and filed a libel suit against the newspaper.
 Eventually, Kwaśniewski admitted that he had met Alganov on official occasions, but denied meeting him in Cetniewo.